 “Some people do yoga; I make stuff in the garage.”

 Fridays on the show were horrible.
 We had an early call time, and I’d be absolutely exhausted because we’d been on location all week doing the work, eating takeaway food every night, alone in the hotel because of COVID.
 I’d get up early to try to make myself look half-decent after being in my dungarees covered in paint all week; get to the studio; and sit and wait in the room for a very long time for Alan Carr to come in and say who’d been eliminated.
 You’d say goodbye to that person at lunch, then receive your next brief, get changed in the toilet and then immediately roll into the new week.
 I used to get home to Yorkshire at about midnight – and wake up on Saturday planning for the next week.

 Those were four very exhausting months!
 But I got to do eight commercial projects with eight different clients, and I’ve loved seeing the business owners’ reaction to it all, as well as the feedback they get from their customers.

 Working with the Another Place team, they’ve really trusted me – which means a lot.
 They’ve all put so much of themselves into this venture; it’s everything to them.
 So to be allowed to interpret their brand and their brief, and to deliver something that ultimately shapes how their customers experience their place, has been a real privilege.
 And I’ve really enjoyed it.

 Lynsey’s designs for Willow Cottage will be realised in 2022.
-If you would like to book from 1 April 2022 please contact our reservations team directly.
+If you would like to book for 2022 please book online or contact our reservations team directly.